 Contrary to what most tech companies say, non-ionizing radiation has been proven to cause health issues ranging from minor sleep disorders to chronic diseases like cancer.
 There are literally thousands of peer-reviewed research papers on this subject, and together they make it crystal clear that EMF affects humans, flora, and fauna.

-The current 5G network also comes under the non-ionizing category of EMF, but it operates on a much higher frequency than 4G.
+The current 5G network will also emit non-ionizing EMFs, except on a much higher frequency than 4G.
 A paper published in the Journal of Epidemiology & Community Health says that 5G lacks clarity on what tech is being used and lacks enough scientific evidence to be considered entirely safe.
 Adding to this, they conclude that 5G deployment should be halted until enough research is done and we know for sure that it’s safe for living beings.

 I have an entire series of articles dedicated to 5G.
 There I talk about the nature of 5G, its health risks, and the actions you can take to protect yourself.